intel/he-toolkit/README.md

 ### Docker Build (Recommended)
-The **recommended** method is to use the Docker build and installation which builds the toolkit in its entirety including all HE libraries in a self contained docker container running Ubuntu 20.04.
+The **recommended** method is to use the Docker build and installation which builds the toolkit in its entirety including all HE libraries in a self-contained docker container running Ubuntu 20.04.
 See [here](docker) for a detailed description on the usage and components of this build.

 ### Native Build